How to Optimize Orchard CMS for Microsoft Azure

 First, you always want to build the application in “Release” mode as opposed to “Debug” mode.

 As I mentioned above, speed and reliability are crucial.
-Now-a-days if a site or application isn’t loading extremely fast, you’re going to be losing users.
-This is to bbe expected and has (pretty much) always been the case.
+Nowadays, if a site or application isn’t loading extremely fast, you’re going to be losing users.
+This is to be expected and has (pretty much) always been the case.
 However, what IS NEW is the idea that Google and other search engines, via big data and their analytics tools, are tracking users’ time on your website…

-Making sure to compress your images as well as minify all the stylesheets and javascript files can boost your website performance because it shrinks the file size by removing the whitespace.
-I accomplish this via Visual Studio with the Web Essentials add on which automatically minifies your files for you.
+Making sure to compress your images as well as minify all the stylesheets and JavaScript files can boost your website’s performance because it shrinks the file size by removing whitespace.
+I accomplish this via Visual Studio with the Web Essentials add-on, which automatically minifies your files for you.

 The Round Up

-There are always steps to take during the development process, including small tweaks here and there that lead to the software performing at it’s best.
-With everything configured and compress you’re left with a well performing CMS that doesn’t overuse and abuse resources.
-Remember the configuration steps, compress and compress it some more and you can’t go wrong.
+There are always steps to take during the development process, including small tweaks here and there that lead to the software performing at its best.
+With everything configured and compressed, you’re left with a well-performing CMS that doesn’t overuse and abuse resources.
+Remember the configuration steps, compress and compress it some more, and you can’t go wrong.